Green River Rafting Gray Canyon Day Trips

 Itinerary & Trip Details

-We typically put-in this trip at Nefertiti and take-out at Swasey’s (cement ramp just below rapid) outhouse.
-Daily River Trips are a great introduction to river running.
-For the beginner or veteran, our one day trip gives you all the best of river running: whitewater, beach fun, good food, and great company.
+We typically begin this trip at Nefertiti, twenty miles north of the town of Green River, and take out at Swasey’s Beach.
+One-day Gray Canyon rafting trips are a great introduction to river running.
+For the beginner or veteran, our one-day trip gives you all the best of river running: whitewater, beach fun, good food, and great company.

-We meet for your trip at our Green River, Utah Headquarters located east of the Green River Bridge on the North side of Highway 6, across from the Motel 6 and in back of the Comfort Inn at 9:00 a.m.
+We meet for your trip at our Green River, Utah, headquarters located east of the Green River bridge on the north side of Highway 6, across from the Motel 6 and behind the Comfort Inn at 9:00 a.m.
 (Mountain Time).
-You will get back to our headquarters between 2:00 and 3:00 p.m.
+You will get back to our headquarters between 2:00 and 3:00 p.m

 Tipping the guides: If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
 They will then distribute it evenly to the other crew members.
 The average contribution amount ranges between $20.00 and $30.00 per guest, per day.
 Cash is the preferred method of tipping.